Who Is Jamie Lee Curtis?

 Curtis is one of the few celebrity writers to win over both critics and readers.
 She has enjoyed tremendous success as a children's book author.
 Her first children's work, When I Was Little: A Four-Year-Old's Memoir of Her Youth, was published in 1993.

 Much of her inspiration has come from her two children with actor-filmmaker Christopher Guest.
 The adoption of their oldest child, Annie, led to her second book, Tell Me Again About The Night I Was Born (1996).
-Two years later, she co-authored the New York Times bestseller Today I Feel Silly, and Other Moods That Make My Day.
-Additionally, in 2006, she wrote Is There Really a Human Race?, which she says was inspired by her and Guest's adopted son Tom.
+Two years later, she co-authored the New York Times best-seller Today I Feel Silly, and Other Moods That Make My Day.
+Additionally, in 2006, she wrote Is There Really a Human Race?, inspired by her adopted son, Tom.

 Curtis' screen appearances dwindled after Christmas with the Kranks (2004), and she primarily became known as the spokesperson for Activia yogurt for several years.
 Still, she surfaced for parts in generally lighthearted fare, including Beverly Hills Chihuahua (2008) and You Again (2010).